Tokaveli/ETown/README.md

 # ETown
-Review the best places in your town.
+Review the best places in your town!

 Following technologies stack being used: